tklebel/rOpenSci-blog/draft.md

 desired data, even if you have to rewrite code. [...]
 Xpath extracting just the elements you are interested in is going to run much faster than converting the entire data to a list first then manipulating that. ~Jim Hester

 And this is what I did.
-For the fun of it, I benchmarked two versions: my function before re-writing to using XPATH expressions, and the function today.
+Just to be sure, I benchmarked two versions: my function before re-writing to using XPATH expressions, and the function today.
 The current version is a lot safer and handles many edge-cases, but it is still around 5 times faster.
-Furthermore, it depends less on how complex the original file is, and more on how much information is being read.
+Furthermore, the processing time depends less on how complex the original file is, and more on how much information is being read.
 With the new version of the function, around 30% of the time is spent on reading the file, while with the old version it was around 85% of the time.